 If you are suffering from chronic attention-deficit hyperactivity disorder, you may find yourself dealing with situations that cause extreme anxiety every day.
 You may find you have fallen behind at work or in school because you are unable to maintain concentration.
 You may be feeling disorganized, forgetful, and overwhelmed by the stress.
 You may be struggling with developing and maintaining healthy, significant relationships, which leads to decrease in self-esteem.
 You may feel like there is no hope, but there is.

-At Valley Behavioral Health System, we put the patient first.
+At Valley Behavioral Health System in Fort Smith, Arkansas, we put the patient first.
 We strive to be an organization dedicated to maintaining a mission of value and accountability.
 We are leadership-driven and work to ensure the care you receive is excellent, life-changing, and centered on you.
-You’ll receive treatment in a caring environment that promises comfort and confidentiality.
+You’ll receive rehab in a caring environment that promises comfort and confidentiality.
 We promote positive self-awareness and personal growth, and aim to make sure that you leave our center feeling empowered.
 Treatment is provided by a multidisciplinary staff of therapists, psychiatric nurses, advanced psychiatric nurse practitioners, social workers, educational specialists, recreational specialists, and other highly trained mental health professionals dedicated to providing the best possible care delivered under the direct supervision of board-certified psychiatrists.

 Medication management: Part of successfully managing the symptoms of attention-deficit hyperactivity disorder requires medication management.
 We may use stimulant medication, such as Adderall or Ritalin, as they increase one’s ability to focus and concentrate while reducing excessive hyperactivity.
 Medication use is closely monitored and altered if needed.